carlalbc/BIO634_2019/Day2_RNAseq/Day2_RNAseq.md

 #### Bioconductor - tximport

-- Yu can use [Tximport](https://bioconductor.org/packages/release/bioc/vignettes/tximport/inst/doc/tximport.html#import-transcript-level-estimates) to import the quantification files obtained
+- You can use [Tximport](https://bioconductor.org/packages/release/bioc/vignettes/tximport/inst/doc/tximport.html#import-transcript-level-estimates) to import the quantification files obtained

 To install this package, start R (version "3.6") and enter: